twrackers/TouchControls-library/README.md

 * For Touch Toggles, touching the control causes the control to toggle between a LOW output (near 0 volts) and a HIGH output (near +5 volts).
 The LEDs will show this state.
 * For Touch Triggers, the LOW output only appears while the control is being touched, so effectively they are *momentary* controls.
 By default, they will show their pressed/non-pressed state, which is of limited usefulness.

 What these Arduino classes provide is the ability to control the displayed indication on a Touch control *independent of their toggled or pressed state*.
 In other words, you can *read* a control's state while separately *writing* to the control to change the indication it displays.
+This capability is pretty much necessary in order to use the Touch Triggers in a useful manner.
+With these classes the Touch Toggles can also be operated in the same way.

 This library is built upon my StateMachine class, available for download from my GitHub repository at (https://github.com/StateMachine).